rksalis/climinvasions/README.md

 tax_table_eDNA1_18Sf_invasion_vs_sp.csv - taxonomy table for the invasion water samples.

-Once published the following data files will be uploaded:

 asv_table_eDNA1_18S_pr2_mesocosms_vs_sp.csv - ASV table for the mesocosm samples.

 Richness_18S_vs_sp.csv - species richness and evenness in the mesocosms including all sampling dates, just those after the invasion and just those on the final sampling date.